achrafelkhnissi/achrafelkhnissi/README.md

 ┌──┤ WHOAMI ├─────────▰▰▰
 │
-├─▣ Computer Science Student at 1337 Khouribga
+├─▣ Software Engineer Student at 1337 Khouribga
 ├─▣ From Tetouan Morocco
+├─▣ I love to dig deep into complex problems and attempt to find the simplest yet the most effecient solution.
-├─▣ Interested in CyberSecurity specifically.
-DevOps, AI, GameDev generally.
+├─▣ Interested in low-level Programming, CyberSecurity, DevOps, Netwroking, Cloud and AI.
 │
 └───────────────────────────────▰▰▰